 Minwax® PolyShades® is basically a combination of wood and polyurethane in one single product.

 Where stain is to add rich color to the wood, poly offers a tough protective coat and long-lasting protection.

-Together they are a one-step product for enhancing the wood grains which saves you good time and energy compared to when you need to stain with one product and protect the surface with other.
+Together they are a one-step product for enhancing the wood grains, which saves you good time and energy compared to when you need to stain with one product and protect the surface with another.

 Before you use it, just make sure you learn where and how to apply the product for a best-finished look that doesn’t look blotchy.

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.